 Time to Peak

 Capsule; oral suspension: 1 to 2 hours; Chewable tablet: 1 hour; Extended-release tablet: 3.1 hours

 Ear, nose, and throat infections (pharyngitis/tonsillitis, otitis media, rhinosinusitis): Immediate-release: Treatment of infections due to beta-lactamase-negative Streptococcus spp (alpha- and beta-hemolytic isolates only), Streptococcus pneumoniae, Staphylococcus spp., or Haemophilus influenzae.

 Genitourinary tract infections: Immediate-release: Treatment of infections of the genitourinary tract due to beta-lactamase-negative Escherichia coli, Proteus mirabilis, or Enterococcus faecalis.

-Helicobacter pylorieradication: Immediate-release: Eradication of H. pylori to reduce the risk of duodenal ulcer recurrence as a component of combination therapy (triple or dual therapy as clinically indicated) in patients with active or 1 year history of duodenal ulcer disease.
+Helicobacter pylorieradication: Immediate-release: Eradication of H. pylori to reduce the risk of duodenal ulcer recurrence as a component of combination therapy in patients with active or 1 year history of duodenal ulcer disease.

 Lower respiratory tract infections (including pneumonia): Immediate-release: Treatment of infections of the lower respiratory tract due to beta-lactamase-negative Streptococcus spp. (alpha- and beta-hemolytic strains only), Streptococcus pneumoniae, Staphylococcus spp., or H. influenzae.